Why Cellofest?

 • Adult amateur cellists

-• String teachers and returning players
+• String teachers

 • Mature teens*